inlab-geo/espresso/docs/source/contribute.rst

 Additionally, we encourage you to add a Jupyter Notebook with an identical name into the folder Jupyter Notebooks that contains the following:

-- An extensive description of the new inversion test problem, containing information about (but not limited to)...
+1. An extensive description of the new inversion test problem, containing information about (but not limited to)...:

    - the forward calculation (ie. the underlying physics) and how it was implemented.
    - which inversion method is used (and regularisation) and how it was implemented.
    - the physical unit of relevant variables, but at least of ``model`` and ``data``.
    - all changeable parameters, possibly in a list.

-- An example of the new problem being used, with a reasonable output.
+2. An example of the new problem being used, with a reasonable output.